Frequently Asked Questions

 How are conflicts of interest managed by UT Southwestern?

-Conflicts of interest are managed by the Conflict of Interest Office.
-In some cases, a conflict management plan must be finalized concurrently with completion of a license agreement.
+Conflicts of interest are managed by the Conflict of Interest Office and the Conflict of Interest Committee.
+In some cases, a conflict of interest management plan must be finalized concurrently with completion of a license agreement.
 More information may be obtained at the Conflict of Interest Office website.

 If my invention is licensed to a UT Southwestern start-up company, will I have to leave my position at UT Southwestern?

-With department chair approval, faculty may spend up to a total of 20 percent of their time on all of their outside activities, consistent with UT Southwestern policies.
+No, you only need to leave your employment at UT Southwestern if you decide to become an employee of the start-up company.
+UT Southwestern policy does not permit you to be an employee or director of the start-up.
+However, you are allowed to serve as a member of a scientific or medical advisory board, or as a compensated consultant to the start-up.
+With department chair approval, faculty may spend up to a total of 20% of their time on all of their outside activities, consistent with UT Southwestern policies.
 The Office for Technology Development maintains a neutral position in instances where a faculty member might choose to change careers by joining a start-up company.
 Thus, this decision is yours and not determined by the Office for Technology Development.

 The answer to my question isn't listed here.
 How can I find out more?